-There were several intriguing cellular processes enriched in the networks of each allele (Fig. 3c, d).
-Interestingly, some of the enrichments were driven by both increased and reduced comutation interactions while others were driven by increased or reduced comutation interactions (Fig. 3d).
+There were several intriguing cellular processes enriched in the LUAD networks for each allele (Fig. 3c, d).
+Interestingly, some of the enrichments were driven by both increased and reduced comutation interactions, while others were driven by increased or reduced comutation interactions (Fig. 3d).
 For example, KRAS G12C had increased and reduced comutation interactions with many genes encoding proteins that interact with Myc ("PPI of MYC (TF)"), compared to how reduced comutation interactions drove the enrichment of focal adhesion genes with KRAS G12D (Fig. 3d, Supplemental Fig. 10).

 In MM, the KRAS comutation network was sparse and highly disconnected (Fig. 3e).
-In fact, the only three alleles that shared a detectable interaction were KRAS G12D, Q61L, and Q61R, which all demonstrated strongly reduced comutation with NRAS, a gene previously reported to be mutually exclusive with KRAS in this and other cancers.50 A major limitation of this study was that MM is known to be highly heterogeneous, often with multiple subclonal populations experiencing parallel evolution.50–56 Thus, some comutation events were in fact mutations acquired by distinct populations in a single patient, potentially obfuscating comutation interactions.
+In fact, the only three alleles that shared a detectable interaction were KRAS G12D, Q61L, and Q61R, which all demonstrated strongly reduced comutation with NRAS, a gene previously reported to be mutually exclusive with KRAS in this and other cancers.50 A major limitation of this study was that MM is known to be highly heterogeneous, often with multiple subclonal populations experiencing parallel evolution.50–56 Thus, some comutation events were, in fact, mutations acquired by distinct populations in a single patient, potentially obfuscating comutation interactions.
 Due to this caveat, focusing on genes known to be recurrently mutated in MM reduces the chance of highlighting a false positive.
 Previous studies have indicated that mutations in ACTG1, ATR, BRAF, CYLD, DIS3, FAM46C, NBEA, NRAS, PRDM1, RB1, SOX21, TP53 and TRAF3 tend to drive progression of MM41,50 and several showed patterns of comutation with the KRAS alleles.
 NRAS had reduced comutation with KRAS G12D, Q61L, and Q61R, but one of the highest rates of comutation (18.5 %) with KRAS Q61H, the most common KRAS mutation in MM (Fig. 3f).
 Interestingly, this was just below the rate of NRAS mutation in KRAS WT tumors (23.6 %), suggesting that the signaling of the Q61H allele is fundamentally different from the other KRAS mutations in MM, especially G12D.
 Indeed, the Q61H allele showed a reduced frequency of comutation with BRAF (1.2 %) and TRAF3 (3.7 %), whereas the G12D allele had a comutation frequency of 9.4 % with both of those genes, again suggesting varying signaling properties of these two common KRAS alleles in MM.

 The KRAS allele comutation network found in the PAAD tumor samples demonstrated that many genes had detectable comutation interactions with multiple alleles (Supplemental Fig. 11a).
 Most of these interactions were reduced comutation interactions.
 There were numerous genes that had opposing comutation interactions with different alleles.
 Four of these were direct interactors of KRAS,14 signal through KRAS,38,39 or are known oncogenes40,41 (Supplemental Fig. 11b, c).
 Notably, while TP53 tended to comutate with KRAS G12V, it was at a significantly lower rate than expected by random chance, given the overall mutation rate of TP53 and the mutational burden of the tumors (Supplemental Fig. 11c).
 There were many notable cellular functions and processes enriched in the comutation networks of the KRAS alleles (Supplemental Fig. 11d) including a strong enrichment of genes involved in calcium ion transport in the network of G12V (Supplemental Fig. 11e).
-Also, the PPI of SMAD1-3 were enriched in the comutation networks of multiple alleles, though the genes that caused the enrichment varied for each protein (Supplemental Fig. 11f).
-For instance, the comutation events of ACVR1B with KRAS were primarily with Q61H whereas those with FLNA were mostly with G12R.
+Also, the PPI of SMAD1-3 was enriched in the comutation networks of multiple alleles, though the genes that caused the enrichment varied for each protein (Supplemental Fig. 11f).
+For instance, the comutation events of ACVR1B with KRAS were primarily with Q61H, whereas those with FLNA were mostly with G12R.
 These subtle differences suggest that specific and nuanced alterations of SMAD signaling best complement a given KRAS allele in PAAD.

 KRAS allele-specific genetic dependencies reveal potential synthetic lethal vulnerabilities.